HMS Fortitude (1780): French Revolutionary Wars

 On 25 September 1795, Fortitude set sail for Britain with a large convoy.
-On 7 October 1795 the convoy sighted a large French squadron, off Cape St. Vincent, which sailed in pursuit of them.
+The convoy had over 60 merchant ships, as well as the Censeur.
+On 7 October 1795 the convoy sighted a large French squadron with six ships of the line, off Cape St. Vincent, which sailed in pursuit of them.
 Before the French arrived, Censeur lost her fore topmast and had only a frigate's main mast left, rendering her useless.
 She was also lightly manned and short of powder.
-In the subsequent exchange the French recaptured Censeur, along with 30 ships of the convoy.
+In the subsequent exchange the French recaptured Censeur, along with 33 merchant ships of the convoy.
 The rest continued on to England.

 Fate

 Fortitude served as a prison ship from 1795 and as a powder hulk at Portsmouth from 1802.
 She was broken up there in 1820.